HKuz/Geospatial_Overview/README.md

 <!--
 https://www.w3.org/2015/spatial/wiki/Coordinate_Reference_Systems
 WGS84, a CRS for latitude-longitude coordinates, is very popular on the web.
 This has lead to the idea that this CRS can be considered a default CRS.
 In fact, many specifications have done so (basic geo, GeoJSON, geosparql).

+www.thetruesize.com for interactive map showing Mercator projection distortions - as you drag a country around it adjusts to it's accurate relative size.
 -->